msduketown/sunburst_countermeasures/README.md

 These rules are provided freely to the community without warranty.

-In this GitHub repository you will find rules in multiple languages:
+In this Software repository you will find rules in multiple languages:
+<sb> Are these languages?
+Which formats and standards?
 - Snort
 - Yara
 - IOC